Quant1766/Online_Bank/README.md

 ```

 ### Transfer
 In this route: ```/api/transfers/account/<account_id>``` you can see dynamically calculated ledger and available balance.
 Ledger balance is the real balance of the account.
-Available balance is a balance that have transactions what are not yet presented (reserved).
+Available balance is a balance that have transactions that are not yet presented (they are reserved from your account but no yet charged).

 Example how will the data look: